joshuanwankwo/sia_file_migration_tutorial/siaRenterd.md

 module.exports = nextConfig;
 ```

-Next we need to do is to create a create another utils file and write the functions that's going to help us migrate any file from te files we just fetched from s3 to renterd, to do that, create a new file with the name migrate.ts inside our utils folder and add the following codes:
+Next, we need to do is to create another utils file and write the functions that are going to help us migrate any file from the files we just fetched from s3 to renterd, to do that, create a new file with the name migrate.ts inside our utils folder and add the following codes:

 ```ts
 import { downloadFromRentred, uploadToRenterd } from "./siaUtils";